lukevanlukevan/h-python-wiki/Python-Panels/02_Layout Building.md

 Once you open it up, the "New Form" window should pop up, and I always just click the "Widget" one.
 Save this file to your `$PKG/scripts/python/PANEL_NAME` folder.

-You should be staring at a blank widget.
+You should be staring at a blank widget now.
 The next step is to set the layout of the root widget.
 You would think you can drag a layout from the left side, but this software is so strange, that you do it a bit backwards.
 Drag a button from the left and then right click in the background of the widget and Set Layout to "Lay Out Vertically"

 ![](/img/LayoutBuilding/2.mp4)